aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 === Sub-symbolic AI: Neural Networks

-The neural network is a kind of architecture for a computer program that draws inspiration for its name from the functioning of neurons (nerve cells) and synapses in the brains of biological organisms @nielsen2015neural.
+Most of the modern sub-symbolic AIs are based on Neural Networks.
+The Neural Network (NN) is a kind of architecture for a computer program, that draws inspiration for its name from the functioning of neurons (nerve cells) and synapses in the brains of biological organisms @nielsen2015neural.

-A neural network is a collection of neurons organized in layers; each neuron from a layer produces an output which is channelled as an input to all of the neurons of the subsequent layer.
+A neural network is a collection of neurons organized in layers; each neuron from a layer produces an output which is channelled as an input to all of the neurons of the subsequent layer, the typical NN doesn't have loops, though recurrent neural networks (RNNs) do.
 Each connection going into a neuron has an associated weight (or importance); a weight is modelled as a factor (number) which multiplies the given input at the corresponding connection.

 A neuron applies the corresponding weight to each of its inputs, then sums up the results, adds a bias to the sum, then applies a function known as the "activation function" to the result; the activation function has to be non-linear, so as to introduce non-linearity to the network and allow it to approximate non linear relations; the reason it is termed "activating" is that this function determines when the neuron will be "firing"; a common choice for it is the sigmoid function, which approximates the step function.